Noam-Dori/dynamica/README.md

 Like dynamic_reconfigure, Dynamica is built on two subscribers and one service:

-* ``desc_pub_`` publishes to topic "/parameter_descriptions", and is responsible for updating the descriptions of the parameter for commandline.
+* ``info_pub_`` publishes to topic "/parameter_descriptions", and is responsible for updating the descriptions of the parameter for commandline.
-* ``update_pub_`` publishes to "/parameter_descriptions", and is responsible for updating the configuration values for commandline and client.
+* ``value_pub_`` publishes to "/parameter_descriptions", and is responsible for updating the configuration values for commandline and client.
 * ``set_service`` publishes and listens to requests on "/set_parameters", and is used to trigger parameter updates.
   It also contains the new parameters sent from client or commandline.